usnistgov/nr-prose-ns3-module/doc/source/nr-prose-design.rst

 layers to monitor messages directed to a specified L2 ID and the UE's own L2 ID.
-The SL-SRBs information is stored on instances of the NrSlSignallingRadioBearerInfo or NrSlDiscoveryRadioBearerInfo, including the logical channel configuration and the PDCP and RLC stacks (LtePdcp and LteRlc respectively), and the connection with lower layers is done similarly to SL-DRBs by using the corresponding SAPs with the NrSlBwpManagerUe and NrUeMac classes.
+The SL-SRBs information is stored on instances of the NrSlSignallingRadioBearerInfo or NrSlDiscoveryRadioBearerInfo, including the logical channel configuration and the PDCP and RLC stacks (NrPdcp and NrRlc respectively), and the connection with lower layers is done similarly to SL-DRBs by using the corresponding SAPs with the NrSlBwpManagerUe and NrUeMac classes.